 KB: Yes, in addition to our initial intensive orientation week for both summer and articling students, we have weekly “lunch and learn” sessions throughout the summer and articling terms.
 These sessions range in terms of coverage; some of them are substantive, while others focus on practice management, “soft” skills or wellness.
 Students are also encouraged to attend any of the Continuing Professional Developing programming that we offer our lawyers and that they are interested in.

 KB: We have an Inclusion and Diversity Committee that runs various initiatives throughout the firm and throughout the year, including social events, like our international foods luncheon, and training events, like our firm-wide unconscious bias training.
-We also have five Affinity Groups – the Black Affinity Group, the Asian Affinity Group, the LGBT Affinity Group, the Parents of Young Children Affinity Group, and the Mental Wellness Affinity Group, and the Women’s Affinity Group.
+We also have six Affinity Groups – the Black Affinity Group, the Asian Affinity Group, the Jewish Affinity Group, the LGBT Affinity Group, the Parents of Young Children Affinity Group, and the Mental Wellness Affinity Group, and the Women’s Affinity Group.
 You can read more about these groups here.

 Students are encouraged to get involved with both our Affinity Groups and our broader inclusion and diversity initiatives at the firm.
 You can read more about our inclusion and diversity initiatives here.
 In addition to their assigned mentor, students may also request a mentor from any of our Affinity Groups.